cosmcbun/fossasia-2016-google-calendar/README.md

 ## Frequently-asked Questions (FAQs)

-##### __Do I need to re-import / re-add the GCals if there are changes to the schedule?__
+##### __Do I need to re-import / re-add the GCals/WebCal if there are changes to the schedule?__

 Nope, you don't have to.
-The original GCals will be updated automatically, no need to re-add.
+The original GCals/WebCal will be updated automatically, no need to re-add.

 But do note that if you use the iCal links, you do need to re-add them again to your Calendar app.